 She applied to university but after working part-time on a local dairy farm to earn some cash, realised that cows (rather than classrooms) were her “happy place.”
 So she gave up her university place and became a self-employed herdswoman, working on other people’s farms.

 Then the owner of one of the farms sold his dairy herd and with the help of a loan, Hannah managed to buy 40 of his pedigree Holsteins, which she added to her own existing herd of milking heifers.
 She now runs the farm, milking around 65 cows, and the former owner works for her.
 “I am very lucky that this farmer gave me the opportunity to farm his farm,” says Hannah.
 “A lot of farmers don't do this sort of thing if they have no offspring to take over their farm.”

-She is fascinated with cattle breeding and wants to build the genetics of her herd.
+One of Hannah’s passions is cattle breeding and building the genetics of her herd.
 That means improving her cattle, generation by generation.
-This is a different approach to her brothers who run a ‘flying herd’, where they buy in replacement heifers and cows from other farms.
+It’s a different approach to her brothers who run a ‘flying herd’, where they buy in replacement heifers and cows from other farms.

 “Keeping cow families is very important to me,” says Hannah.
 “I have quite a few families that have three or four generations in the herd.
 I'm sure they know they are related as I often see them hanging out together, and they come into the milking parlour together.
 It's nice to look back through the generations, and see how I can improve the genetics in the future.”

 Hannah runs, cycles, travels and loves taking her lab Marley for long walks.
 She also enjoys growing her own vegetables and showing her pedigree Holsteins at local shows.